Almost 30% of known species on the planet are at risk of extinction, says international body | Nature

 The International Union for the Conservation of Nature (IUCN) warned this Saturday (4), in its Red List, that 28% of 138,374 species already classified in the world are threatened with extinction, the equivalent of 38,543 species.

 One of the highlights is for the Komodo dragons, the largest living lizard in the world and considered a World Heritage Site.
+The lizard’s classification went from “vulnerable” to “threatened”.
 The species is endemic to Indonesia and occurs only in Komodo National Park.
 Because of climate change, rising sea levels are expected to reduce suitable Komodo dragon habitat by at least 30% over the next 45 years.
-This Sunday, the lizard went from “vulnerable” to “threatened”.

 The Red List also highlights the marine species, warning that 37% of sharks and rays cataloged in the world are threatened with extinction.
 In addition, overfishing almost threatens two out of five extinction sharks.
 Climate change is also pointed out as an aggravation for the loss and degradation of marine habitat.